NINAD-sketch/Card-Connect/README.md

-#Card Connect
+# Card Connect

-Card Connect is a simple Flutter application that showcases a single interactive card on the screen.
+Card Connect is a simple Flutter application that displays a single card with a clean and minimal UI.
-It’s a beginner-friendly project to explore Flutter widgets and basic UI design.
+This project is designed for beginners who want to explore Flutter widgets and understand the basics of building a mobile app.

+---

-✨ Features
+## ✨ Features
-Minimal and clean UI
+- Minimal and clean design
-Displays a single card component
+- Single card display
-Beginner-friendly project structure
+- Beginner-friendly code structure

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-Flutter (Dart)
+- **Flutter** (Dart)